pargyropoulos/Ebb_n_Flow_Hydro_Controller/README.md

 Keeping track of time and setting alarms by controlling the RTC DS1307.

+Offers a cycle timer and ten absolute timers for scheduling flood and drain cycles.

 Controls two separate inputs and outputs:

 Inputs are connected to the water float switches.